aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/cells/merge-cells-in-excel-worksheet/_index.md

 | folder        | string  | query    | The folder that contains the workbook.           |
 | storageName   | string  | query    | The storage name.                                |

+*No request body is required for this operation.*

 ## **Response**

 Return CellsCloudResponse.